THE BENEDICT ARNOLD WALKING TRAIL

 Difficulty Level: Easy, some uneven terrain

-Benedict Arnold is of Norwich’s most infamous native son.
+Benedict Arnold is Norwich’s most infamous native son.
 Discover the story of a controversial and complicated man who greatly impacted our nation’s history during the Revolutionary War.
 The tour gives a glimpse into Benedict Arnold’s complex childhood and discusses prominent Norwich figures that played a role in the Revolutionary War.
+Many of the stops on the trail are located in the Norwichtown Local Historic District.
 The tour can be explored in any order.
 Enjoy!

 35 settlers from Saybrook led by Major John Mason and Rev. James Fitch settled Norwich in 1659.
 The early settlement surrounded the Norwichtown Green and included the prominent Huntington, Lathrop, and Leffingwell families.
 The English settlers aided the Mohegan tribe numerous times throughout the 1640s – 1650s during the Mohegan and Narragansett Wars.
 Sachem Uncas sold a nine by nine- square mile tract of land to the settlers, which includes present-day Norwich and parts or all of the towns of Bozrah, Franklin, Griswold, Lisbon, Preston, and Sprague in appreciation of the settlers’ aid in lifting a Narragansett siege at Shantok.